Returned Payments/Failed Payments

-Financial hold: Failure to pay a bill or any money owed to the College by the scheduled due date, the College will place a financial-hold on the student account, preventing registration for future classes, requesting transcripts, or receiving diploma until the account is satisfied in full.
+Financial hold: Failure to pay a bill or any money owed to the College by the scheduled due date, the College will place a financial hold on the student account, preventing registration for future classes, requesting transcripts (official or unofficial), or receiving diploma until the account balance is satisfied in full.

 Students who pay a past due balance with a personal check must wait seven business days for the payment to clear before being allowed to request transcripts, diploma, or register for a new semester.

 Balances remaining after exiting enrollment at the College must be paid in full immediately upon leaving or a payment plan agreement must be set up with the Student Accounts Office.
-The payment plan agreement is at the discretion of the Student Accounts Office and will have a maximum time period of 12 months.
+The payment plan agreement is at the discretion of the Student Accounts Office and will have a maximum time period of 12 months from the last date of enrollment or the last day of the term, whichever is earlier.
 Payments must be a minimum of $50 per month and must begin within 90 days of leaving the College or incurring the charges.
 Balances not paid in full within the payment plan parameters or missed payments will result in the delinquent account being referred to a third party collection agency.
 The delinquency date reported to the agency will be the date the account became delinquent or last day of enrollment, whichever is later.
 Accounts with a balance of $600 or less will remain at the College and will result in a financial hold placed on the account preventing registration for future classes, requesting transcripts, or receiving diploma until the account is satisfied in full.

 Collection agency fees: For any balance over $600 owed to the College by the scheduled due date(s), and failure to make acceptable payment arrangements to bring account current, the College will refer the delinquent account to a third party collection agency.
 The student is responsible for paying the collection agency fee, which may be based on the maximum amount permitted by applicable law, but not to exceed 34% of my delinquent account, together with all costs and expenses, including reasonable attorney’s fees, necessary for the collection of my delinquent account.
 The College will use the social security number for external credit reporting to one or more of the national credit bureaus and/or for collection purposes for all charges incurred against this account.